devth/devth.github.com/_drafts/2023-04-10-the-inner-loop.md

 ## Organization Hierarchy

-Think of levels in an organization hierarchy as loops in a running program.
+Consider levels in an organization hierarchy as loops in a running program.

 The outermost loop is the CEO.